Parichehr Salimifard

 United States

-Dr. Parichehr Salimifard’s research interests fit under the umbrella of Sustainable & Healthy Buildings, with crossovers to fluid dynamics, aerosol science, energy efficiency, sustainability, and environmental health.
 One of Dr. Salimifard’s main research areas is indoor environmental quality, particularly control and mitigation of building occupants’ exposure to contaminants and allergen- and virus-carrier particles indoors.
 Dr. Salimifard has conducted research on aerosols dynamics and sensing; more specifically on particle transport, deposition, and resuspension, and aerosol sensing and size characterization.
-The most recent and emergent contributions of these research projects is in COVID-19 exposure mitigation and control.
+The most recent and emergent contributions of these research projects are in wildfire and COVID-19 exposure mitigation and control.
+Some of her recent projects focus on improving IAQ during wildfire events, and particularly focusing on schools, preschools, and daycares, as children are of the most vulnerable population to exposed to wildfire smoke.